iamajay/redis-sacsc/README.md

 Redis Server-Assisted Client-Side Caching in Python

 #### WARNING!
-This feature is still in redis beta release, scheduled to be released in version 6
+1. This feature is still in redis beta release, scheduled to be released in version 6
+2. This library is still a POC, waiiting for rediis to release the feature in stable version so can get better idea about this feature.

 ## Features